canonical/operator/README.md

 pip install -t lib/ https://github.com/canonical/operator
 ```

 Your `lib/charm.py` is the entry point for your charm logic.
-The minimum it
+At a minimum, it
-needs to do is define a subclass of `CharmBase` and call the framework's main
+needs to define a subclass of `CharmBase` and pass that into the framework's
-function:
+`main` function:

 ```python
 from ops.charm import CharmBase